marklogic/kafka-marklogic-connector/README.md

   `./config/marklogic-sink.properties` file or `./config/marklogic-source.properties` file in this repository which lists all the connector properties with a description for each one.

-When using the sink connector, you'll also need to configure two Kafka properties that control [how data is serialized](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/) when it is sent to the MarkLogic connector.
-These two properties along with their required values are:
+When using either the sink or source connector, you'll need to configure two Kafka properties that control [how data is serialized](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/) when it is sent to the MarkLogic connector.
+These two properties along with their recommended values are:

 - `key.converter=org.apache.kafka.connect.storage.StringConverter`
 - `value.converter=org.apache.kafka.connect.storage.StringConverter`